 Reed Martens: “Yes, I currently represent one of the survivors of abuse in this case and my office is currently receiving calls from others who are seeking help with how to deal with this horrific case of abuse that’s happened here in Kansas”.

-Reed Martens: “Yes, sexual predators engage in a pattern of behavior that is known as grooming.
-They gain access to their victims and seek to manipulate them.
+Reed Martens: “Yes, sexual predators engage in a pattern of abusive behavior that is known as grooming.
+They gain access to their victims early on and seek to manipulate them.
 They isolate their victims and build trust with them to where they share “secrets”.
 Then they commonly desensitize sexual behavior by talking about it and then escalate to the actual act.
-They brush it off as if its just normal and natural behavior.
+They brush it off as if its just normal and natural behavior.”

 Laurence Banville: “How is your firm currently helping families of children that are victims of Heidesch?”